jceminer/cn_gpu_miner/README.md

 *the greeks* : minor tuning values, in order of importance.
 Good values for alpha are 32, 64 or 128, and for beta 8 or 16.

 *index* : the GPU number.
 Run JCE with parameter `--probe` to get the list.
-It's in native OpenCL order, and GPU 0 is not always the main boot GPU.
+It's in native OpenCL order, and GPU 0 is not always the main boot GPU, and may be an IGP if you have one.

 *multi_hash* : often called intensity by other miners.
 Claymore parameter for it was `-h`.
 Like for CPU, that's the number of hashes computed at the same time.
 While CPUs go from 1 to 6, GPUs go much higher.
 Often the higher the faster, but not that simple.
 Must be a multiple of 16.